joa/hector/README.md

 * /user/hector/whatever
 * /user/hector/whatever/

-The path including <em>whatever</em> is matched because we did not specify how the request should end.
+The path including *whatever* is matched because we did not specify how the request should end.
 Instead we used Scala's wildcard operator.
-If we want to match only <em>/user/hector/</eam>  we could use `"user" /: publicKey /: Required_/` and if we want to match <em>/user/hector</em> we would use `"user" /: publicKey /: No_/`.
+If we want to match */user/hector/* and nothing else  we could use `"user" /: publicKey /: Required_/`.
+If we want to match */user/hector* instead we would use `"user" /: publicKey /: No_/`.
-`Required_/` and `No_/` are to important objects since they specify how a request is matched and clearly state wheter a slash is required or not.
+`Required_/` and `No_/` are two important objects since they specify how a request is matched and clearly state wheter a slash is required or not.

 If the user does not match a given request Hector will either show a 404-page or hand the request processing over to the servlet container if existing.
 This means a custom 404-page would be created by using `case _ ⇒ ...`.